Care Provider: A Village for One

 Good Neighbor Center

-This renovation project will include an expansion of educational programs for children of homeless families in the shelter, as well as address ventilation issues in the shower rooms.
-The addition will add dedicated space for Homework Club, private tutoring, preschool programming and storage for program needs.
-This expansion will provide them with more space in which to operate a long existing and critically important program for homeless children.
+This renovation project included an expansion of educational programs for children of homeless families in the shelter.
+The addition added dedicated space for Homework Club, private tutoring, preschool programming and storage for program needs.
+This expansion provided them with more space in which to operate a long existing and critically important program for homeless children and was a great partnership between non-profits, the building community and the City of Tigard.

 The first phase of this remodel project for Hope House, a shelter for women and children experiencing homelessness, included safety upgrades such as a new fire alarm system and sprinkler system, increased bed capacity from five families to eight, the addition of laundry and indoor shower facilities, and the addition of an ADA-accessible bedroom and bathroom.